davidwong001/Consumer-Behavior-Analysis/README.md

 ```
 ![image](https://github.com/davidwong001/Consumer-Behavior-Analysis/assets/146798360/3ce0551a-e06f-489f-8f0a-991c90ee4219)

-- Using this query we can see that on average, those who made complaints bought fewer items, but that is also because our base sizes are low.
+- Used this query to see that on average, those who made complaints bought fewer items, but that is also because our base sizes are low.
 - We can also see that on average, they have the same location purchasing preferences.
 Therefore, where they make their purchase is less likely to affect their experience.
 ```sql
 SELECT Complain